-The PCC has a wide range of powers to commission and provide victims’ services through the annual grant funding from the Ministry of Justice (MoJ).
+The PCC allocates funding and commissions services through the annual grant funding from the Ministry of Justice (MoJ).

 Putting victims and survivors first is a key priority for the PCC.
 He has committed additional funding from his grant budget to complement the Ministry of Justice grant and commissions’ specialist services for Domestic Abuse, Sexual Violence and Child Sexual Exploitation.

 The funding pages show how these services are commissioned in your area, and what the funding pays for.
 The funding pages are also where communities can find out about grant funding and how to apply for it.